Tech Content

 DBS Bank: Better Services Thanks to Advanced Analytics

-One of the biggest Singapore-based banks, DBC, knew that fintech companies would take their clients if they did not match their innovative ideas.
-DBC invested in DDDM and advanced AI to understand their customer base.
+One of Singapore's largest banks, DBS, recognized that fintech competitors would attract their clients if they didn't match innovative digital offerings.
+DBS invested in DDDM and advanced AI systems to develop deeper understanding of their customer base.
 This helped them to create hyper-personalized financial advice and promote new product offers tailored to their patrons.

 Using intelligent banking, the bank started offering stock recommendations, notifications on favorable FX rates, and new products customers might enjoy using.
 Today, employees across DBC Banks are able to use all data to help clients address problems, understand their pain points, and serve them better than ever before.